AnselmoGPP/Learn_Computer_Science/topics/cpp/sequential_containers.md

 **Types of sequential containers**

 - **Non-linked lists**: They provide efficient and flexible memory management.
-It’s fast to compute the address of an element from its index.
-But adding or removing elements in the middle takes time (elements must be moved to maintain contiguity).
+Lookup is fast (using an index), but adding or removing elements in the middle takes time (elements must be moved to maintain contiguity).

+  - **`std::array`**: Fixed-size array.
+Size fixed at compile-time, like C-style arrays.
+Safer and easier-to-use alternative to built-in arrays.
+    - Fast random access
+    - Cannot add or remove elements
+    - Contiguous elements
   - **`std::vector`**: Flexible-size array.
     - Fast random access
     - Fast insert/delete at the back